HomeInsights

 First-Time Buyer in Spokane in 2026

 Spokane is the PNW's most genuinely affordable market for first-time buyers — $385K median, accessible single-family inventory, and stable jobs in healthcare and education.
-Here's the realistic path, neighborhoods that work, and what the climate change actually means for a Westside transplant.
+Here's the realistic path, neighborhoods that work, and what the climate difference actually means for a Westside transplant.

 Spokane vs Coeur d'Alene: Which Fits Your Plan?